 - Eminence Green Tea and Guava Fortifying Serum

 Make Your Own Green Tea Skin Care Products

 You can easily make your own skincare products that contain green tea.
 The products you make on your own can soothe, brighten, and treat your skin.
 Plus the small amount of caffeine in green tea can reduce puffiness in your skin.
 Here are two recipes to try:

 Green Tea-Rosewater Mist

 You’ll need: 1/2 cup water, 2 green tea bags, and 1/2 cup rosewater.

 Boil the water and then add the tea bags.
 Let this steep for 15 minutes.
 Remove the tea bags and add the rosewater.
 Mix well.
 Let it cool and then pour into your spray bottle.
 Keep in the refrigerator.
 Spritz as much as you want throughout the day.
 This mist goes great under moisturizer or even on top of make-up.

 Matcha Green Tea Mask

-Matcha is a Japanese powdered green tea that is used in the traditional Japanese tea ceremony.
+Matcha is a Japanese powdered green tea that is used in traditional Japanese tea ceremonies.

 You’ll Need: matcha green tea powder, honey (if you can use manuka honey), yogurt, and 1 egg yolk.